hapax/hapax.github.io/assets/chandra.md

 Within any given distance from the nucleus, there are only a finite number of allowed orbital radii.
-Quantisation has tremendous consequences for atomic physics, hence chemistry, and hence life itself.
+Quantisation has tremendous consequences for atomic physics, hence chemistry, hence life itself.
-We're made out of exploded stars, sure, but just as cool is the fact that we're made out of quantum mechanics.
+We're made out of exploded stars, sure, but just as cool is the fact that we're made using quantum mechanics.

-The solar system and the atom are complicated.
-We will focus on two much simpler systems: a quantum *box* instead of an atom, and a single sphere subject to gravity, rather than a bunch of spheres revolving around each other.
-Remarkably, these models capture different aspects of the same
-object: a *white dwarf*, which is a sort of degenerate star made out of electrons.
+But just as quantisation is essential for life on earth, it is essential for the life of old stars.
+We wll see that quantisation, combined with grv
-By comparing the models, we can estimate the maximum size of a white dwarf before it collapses to form a black hole, called the *Chandrasekhar limit* after the Nobel-winning astrophysicist [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar).
+Using quantisation and dimensional analysis, we will show called the *Chandrasekhar limit*, after the Nobel-winning astrophysicist [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar).
-We will finish with some irresponsible comments about neutron stars.
+In some sense, these compact remnants are what you get when you cross the solar system with an atom.

 ## Quantum box<a id="sec-2" name="sec-2"></a>